Weakly porous sets and Muckenhoupt $A_p$ distance functions: Example of a weakly porous set

 \section{Example of a weakly porous set}

 The notions of weak porosity and Muckenhoupt exponent are interesting only if there are (plenty of) weakly porous sets which are not porous.
 Below we construct a family of such sets in $\R^n$ and determine the Muckenhoupt exponents for different values of the parameter $\gamma>0$.
 These sets are inspired by the often used one-dimensional example $\{j^{-\gamma}:j\in\N\}\cup \lbrace 0 \rbrace\subset\R$.
+For instance, in~\cite[Section 6]{MR3783415} such sets were applied to illustrate the so-called Assouad spectrum.

 \begin{theorem} Let $n\in\N$ and $\gamma>0$.
 Then the set

 is weakly porous with $\Mu(E)=\min\lbrace 1, \frac{n \gamma}{1+\gamma} \rbrace.$ \end{theorem}

 The origin is included in $E$ in order to have a compact set, but for our purposes this does not make any essential difference.
 See Figure~\ref{f.setEgamma} for an illustration of the set $E$.